rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Iff the caller is allowed to use this function without restating the binding, then removing the scope would be a breaking change (as it is already with bindings captured on type parameters in public signatures, so that would be consistent for this syntactical shape).

-Binding an implementation in a call as `function::<T: Trait in a>()` while it is constrained as `fn function<T: Trait in b>() { … }` MUST fail for distinct modules `a` and `b` even if the implementations are identical, as otherwise this would leak the implementation identity into the set of breaking changes.

 > That convenience (automatically using the correct implementations even if not in scope) also really should exist only iff there already is robust, near-effortless tooling for importing existing scoped implementations where missing.
-Otherwise this features here *would* get (ab)used for convenience, which would almost certainly lead to painful overly sealed APIs.
+Otherwise this feature here *would* get (ab)used for convenience, which would almost certainly lead to painful overly sealed APIs.

+Binding an implementation in a call as `function::<T as Trait in a>()` while it is constrained as `fn function<T as Trait in b>() { … }` MUST fail for distinct modules `a` and `b` even if the implementations are identical, as otherwise this would leak the implementation identity into the set of breaking changes.

 ## Glue crate suggestions
 [glue-crate-suggestions]: #glue-crate-suggestions

-If crates move some of their overlay features into glue crates, as explained in [unblock-ecosystem-evolution], it would be nice if they could suggest them if both they and e.g. Serde were `cargo add`ed to the project dependencies.
+If crates move some of their overlay features into glue crates, as explained in [unblock-ecosystem-evolution], it would be nice if they could suggest them if both they and e.g. Serde were `cargo add`ed as direct dependencies of a crate currently being worked on.

 An example of what this could look like: